 To honor Virginia’s contributions to sail training for students, tall ships and yachting in general, we are pleased to announce the Captain Virginia Wagner Honorary Scholarship Fund.
 This scholarship fund will be used to help young sailors attend the various programs offered by OHPRI .
 Many of Virginia's friends and family have already donated to this worthy cause and we hope that the benefits of these programs will attract ongoing support for years to come.

-Read more about the scholarship here and click here to see photos from our event honoring Captain Wagner, and celebrating the launch of this scholarship.
+Click here to read more about the scholarship as well as see photos from our event honoring Captain Wagner, and celebrating the launch of this scholarship.

 David D Blair Memorial Fund

 David Blair was a lifelong sailor and supporter of OHP and friend and contributor to our Capt.
 Virginia Wagner scholarship fund.